2010 Patient Protection & Affordable Care Act Summary

 Funds were expanded to increase the number of doctors and nurses, and more community health centers.
 That's enough to double the number of patients they can treat in the next five years.

 2013.
 Medical expenses must be at least 10 percent of income before they are deductible for those under 65.
 Manufacturers and importers of medical devices pay a 2.3 percent excise tax.
-Federal funds were increased to allow Medicaid to offer free preventive services, and to extend CHIP for an additional two years.
+Federal funds were increased to allow Medicaid to offer free preventive services and to extend Children’s Health Insurance Program for an additional two years.
 The Federal government funded states to pay primary care physicians 100 percent of the Medicare fee.
 Medicare started a pilot program to encourage hospitals to bundle services before submitting for payment.
-(Source: Healthcare.gov)

-Additional taxes were assessed on the 1 million people who make more than $200,000, and the 4 million couples filing jointly who made more than $250,000.
-Specifically, they paid a total of 2.35 percent (up from 1.45 percent) Medicare taxes on income above the threshold.
+Additional taxes were assessed on the 1 million people who make more than $200,000 and on the 4 million couples filing jointly who made more than $250,000.
+Specifically, they paid a total of 2.35 percent Medicare taxes on income above the threshold.
 This percentage is an increase from the previous 1.45 percent.
-They also paid 3.8 percent Medicare taxes on the lesser of (a) dividends, capital gains, rent and royalties (b) income above the threshold.
-For more, see Obamacare Taxes.
+They also paid 3.8 percent Medicare taxes on the lesser of (a) dividends, capital gains, rent and royalties; (b) income above the threshold.
+Obamacare taxes instituted many changes to the tax law.

 Families in most states could start shopping on the health insurance exchanges beginning October 1, 2013.
 Businesses with fewer than 50 employees started in November.

 2014.
 Health insurance coverage bought through the exchanges began.
-Medicaid eligibility was expanded to include those with incomes up to 133 percent of the Federal poverty level (That's $31,720.50 for a family of four).
+Medicaid eligibility was expanded to include those with incomes up to 133 percent of the Federal poverty level.
+That's $31,720.50 for a family of four.
 New subsidies became available for those with incomes up to 400 percent of the poverty level.
-This refers to earnings of $95,400 for a family of four).
-Find out more.
+This refers to earnings of $95,400 for a family of four.

 Those who didn't purchase insurance were assessed a tax.
-The minimum was $95 per adult and $47.50 per child, capped at $285 per household.
-The maximum was 1 percent of adjusted gross income (AGI), capped at the cost of purchasing the "bronze" health insurance plan on the exchanges.
+The minimum was $95 per adult and $47.50 per child.
+This was capped at $285 per household.
+The maximum was 1 percent of adjusted gross income, capped at the cost of purchasing the "bronze" health insurance plan on the exchanges.

-Businesses with 100+ workers must pay $2,000 per worker (except for the first 30) if they don’t offer health insurance.
-This applies to businesses with 50-99 employees in 2016.
+Businesses with 100+ workers must pay $2,000 per worker, except for the first 30, if they don’t offer health insurance.
+This applies to businesses with 50 to 99 employees in 2016.
 The tax applies if even just one employee can find the same benefits with a lower-cost premium on the exchange.
-(Source: U.S. Treasury, Final Regulations Implementing Employer Shared Responsibility and SHOP Marketplace)

-There's been tremendous opposition to the ACA before, during and after it's becoming law.
+There's been tremendous opposition to the ACA before, during, and after it became law.
 Lawsuits argued that the mandate that all U.S. citizens must purchase health care insurance from a private carrier, or pay a penalty, was unconstitutional.
 The Supreme Court ruled it was constitutional, under Congress' right to impose a tax.
 In 2018, Congress repealed the mandate with the Tax Cuts and Jobs Act.

 The House of Representatives voted to repeal the law numerous times.
 In 2013, they shut down the government and threatened to default on the debt if it weren't defunded.
-There has been so much opposition, in fact, that 22 percent of Americans think the law has already been repealed.
+In fact, there has been so much opposition that 22 percent of Americans think the law has already been repealed.